tjunttila/pdf2video/README.md

 ```
 python3 pdf2video.py presentation.pdf script.txt video.mp4
 ```
-converts the PDF file  `presentation.pdf` and the script `script.txt` into the video `video.mp4` narrated by the default voice (Amazon Polly standard voice Joanna in the current version).
+converts the PDF file  `presentation.pdf` and the UTF-8 encoded script file `script.txt` into the video `video.mp4` narrated by the default voice (Amazon Polly standard voice Joanna in the current version).
 The video includes SRT subtitles that can be displayed by most video players.
 In addition, for HTML use, [WebVTT subtitles](https://www.w3schools.com/tags/tag_track.asp) are produced in a separate file as well.

 The selected PDF pages as well as the narration voice can be changed easily.
-For instance, the [sample video](https://users.aalto.fi/tjunttil/pdf2video.mp4) was produced witth the command
+For instance, the [sample video](https://users.aalto.fi/tjunttil/pdf2video.mp4) was produced with the command
 ```
 python3 pdf2video.py sample.pdf sample.txt --pages "1,2,4-6" --voice Matthew --neural --conversational sample.mp4
 ```